 With the Graduate Certificate in Arts (Educational Psychology), you can study educational psychology without completing a second bachelor’s degree.

-Educational psychology looks at what supports and hinders learning, and informs policy and practice in education systems.
-Massey’s GCertArts (Educational Psychology) will equip you with transferable skills that include research, analysis, communication and problem-solving.
+Educational psychology looks at what supports and hinders learning, informing policy and practice in education systems.
+Massey’s Graduate Certificate in Arts (Educational Psychology) will equip you with transferable skills that include research, analysis, communication and problem-solving.

 At Massey, educational psychology is:

-You’ll learn about the complex relationships between learners and their environment.
 You can choose from a wide range of courses that reflects the diversity of psychology and education.

 The types of questions you’ll consider in educational psychology include:

 - how can we make learning more effective?

 - what are the social mediators of thinking, learning and development?

 - how can teachers best meet the learning needs of all learners?